Russia’s Ambassador to the UN: Russia will Continue Trying to Cooperate with Georgia

 “Unfortunately, the position of the Western countries does not help much, but I can assure you that we are trying our best to develop bilateral cooperation, trade, people-to-people relations,” the Tass agency quoted Polyanskiy.

-He also noted that the “Georgian goods are exported to Russia without any delay and are very popular in the Russian market.”
+He also noted that “Georgian goods are exported to Russia without any delay and are very popular on the Russian market.”

 By Nini Dakhundaridze